-- 1.5.6.1 At the end of the three year term of a member, their membership automatically terminates and their availability for re-election is determined during the July meeting of their last serving term. - 1.5.6.2 The policy and procedures regarding the election of members for the HSREC are followed to elect new members on the HSREC. - 1.5.6.3 In a case of resignation, the resigning member must inform the HSREC in writing of his/her intention to resign from the HSREC. - 1.5.6.4 The resigning member must submit his/her letter of resignation at least one month before the actual resignation date. - 1.5.6.5 The resignation is referred to the next HSREC meeting for notification and HSREC Administration will inform the secretariat of Faculty Management accordingly. - 1.5.6.6 The HSREC could also decide to terminate the services of an appointed member.
-The specific case must be discussed at a Faculty Management meeting.
-If the Faculty Management accepts the recommendation, an official letter will be written by the secretariat of the HSREC to the said HSREC member informing him/her of the decision by the HSREC as well as the Faculty Management. - 1.5.6.7 The membership and composition of the HSREC will be continuously monitored to ensure appropriate representation.
-When a member resigns from the HSREC, the choice of a replacement takes into account the overall balance of the HSREC and specific expertise that is needed. - 1.5.6.8 Faculty Management or delegate may terminate the appointment of any member of the HSREC if the Faculty Management is of the opinion that: - 1.5.6.8.1 it is necessary for the proper and effective functioning of the HSREC; - 1.5.6.8.2 the person is not fit to serve on an HSREC: - 1.5.6.8.3 the person has failed to carry out his/her duties as an HSREC member. - 1.5.7 Remuneration: Members are not offered remuneration, except lay members who are reimbursed for traveling expenses to attend meetings. - 1.5.8 Members will be required to sign a statement undertaking: - 1.5.8.1 that all matters of which he/she becomes aware during the course of his/her work on the HSREC will be kept confidential; - 1.5.8.2 that any conflicts of interest, which exist or may arise during his/her tenure on the HSREC will be declared; and - 1.5.8.3 that he/she has not been subject to any criminal conviction or disciplinary action.
+- 1.5.6.4.6.2 The member has failed to produce documentation or certification required for a member to be a functional member of the HSREC despite being asked for it in writing three times over a period of three months - 1.5.6.5 The membership and composition of the HSREC will be continuously monitored to ensure appropriate representation.
+When a member resigns from the HSREC, the choice of a replacement takes into account the overall balance of the HSREC and specific expertise that is needed. - 1.5.6.6 Faculty Management or delegate may terminate the appointment of any member of the HSREC if the Faculty Management is of the opinion that: - 1.5.6.6.1 it is necessary for the proper and effective functioning of the HSREC; - 1.5.6.6.2 the person is not fit to serve on an HSREC; - 1.5.6.6.3 the person has failed to carry out his/her duties as an HSREC member as described above. - 1.5.7 Remuneration: Members are not offered remuneration, except lay members who are reimbursed for meeting attendance.
+Refer to Terms of Reference.